Posts

 Image

 Left to right: Peter Mahovlich, Vladislav Tretiak, Yvan Cournoyer December 31, 1975: A hockey game is played at the Montreal Forum.
-It not only ends up getting labeled "The Game of the Century," but it is often credited with saving the sport.
+It not only ends up getting labeled "The Game of the Century," but it is often credited with "saving the sport."
 Super Series '76 was scheduled, with 2 Soviet club teams taking on NHL teams.
 One was the reigning Soviet Champions, CSKA Moscow.
-Translated into English, "CSKA" became "Central Sports Club of the Army."
+Translated into English, "CSKA" (pronounced "CHESS-kah") became "Central Sports Club of the Army."
 It was a team sponsored by the country's Red Army, and that's what they were called in the American media: "The Red Army."
 The other was Krylya Sovetov, translated as "Soviet Wings."
 This suggests they were sponsored by the country's Air Force.
 Not quite: They were sponsored by the country's aircraft builders.
 The Super Series began on December 28, 1975, at Madison Square Garden, and the Red Army pounded the New York Rangers, 7-3.
-This was understandable: Despite celebrating th

 December 31, 1974: The Yankees Hook a Catfish